A Beginner's Guide to Parrot Care

 - African Grey: 60cm long x 90cm wide x 122cm high

 It's also important to ensure that the cage bars are spaced appropriately.
 The gaps between the bars need to be narrow enough so that your bird can't get out and predators can't get in!
-Snakes are a particular risk in many parts of Australia, and can unfortunately slither through surprisingly small spaces.
+Snakes and other wild birds are a particular risk in many parts of Australia, and can unfortunately attack through surprisingly small spaces.

 Where To Place Your Bird's Cage